canonical/maas-ui/docs/HACKING.md

 Now you are ready to create a PR from GitHub by browsing to the branch that you just set up.

 *Important tips*:
-- We use conventional commits and conventional PRs and the format will be enforced by our CI.
-To make your life easy, you should commit using them right from the start
+- We use [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) and conventional PRs and the format will be enforced by our CI.
+To make your life easy, you should commit using them right from the start.
+You can see a list of valid scopes [here](https://github.com/canonical/maas-ui/blob/main/.github/workflows/pr-lint.yml#L19-L37)
 - Although you can technically make a PR for contributions that you created on on the `main` branch, we encourage you to create a branch for your work and commit often.
 - Now all you need to do is open a PR and we will check your code.
 If there is nothing malicious in it we will run our CI over it, start testing and will get back to you.